-15.1 Appointments | Reappointments | Cessations
+15.1.
+Appointments | Reappointments | Cessations

+15.1.1.
+Appointments

-- 15.1.1 Subject to the approval of the Members in the AGM - i) Dr Syed Irfan was appointed as a Wholetime Director of the Company for period of five years effective October 01, 2020. - ii) Mr Kunji Lal Meena was appointed as an Additional Director of the Company effective September 21, 2020. - iii) Mr Yagya Mitra Singhdeo was appointed as an Additional Director of the Company effective September 25, 2020. - 15.1.2 According to Article 89 of the Articles of Association of the Company, Mr Gopi Kannan Thirukonda retires by rotation and being eligible, offers himself for reappointment at the forthcoming Annual General Meeting scheduled on July 12, 2021. - 15.1.3 During 2020-21, Mr Sanjay Dixit ceased to be the Director of the Company effective April 25, 2020.
-The Board placed on record appreciation of his services.
+- i) Mr Abhimanyu Kumar was appointed as an Additional Director of the Company effective August 25 2021, and ceased to be the Director of the Company effective January 13, 2022. - ii) Mr Bhaskar Sawant was appointed as an Additional Director of the Company effective August 25 2021, and ceased to be the Director of the Company effective September 18, 2021. - iii) Mr Meghraj Singh Ratnoo was appointed as an Additional Director of the Company effective March 28, 2022, and ceased to be the Director of the Company effective April 13, 2022.

+The Company has received notices in writing from members proposing candidature of Mr Dinesh Kumar for the post of Director.
+His appointment as a Director is proposed to be regularised at the forthcoming Annual General Meeting.

+15.1.2.
+Reappointment

+According to Article 89 of the Articles of Association of the Company, Mr Sunil Siddharth Lalbhai and Mr Devendra Mehta retire by rotation and being eligible, offer themselves for reappointment at the forthcoming Annual General Meeting scheduled on July 20, 2022.

+15.1.3.
+Cessation

+- Mr Kunji Lal Meena ceased to be the Director i) of the Company effective August 25, 2021. - Mr Yaqya Mitra Singhdeo ceased to be the Director of the Company effective August 25, 2021.

-15.2 Policies on appointment and remuneration
+15.2.
+Policies on appointment and remuneration

-15.2.1 Appointment
+15.2.1.
+Appointment

-While recommending appointment of the Directors, the Nomination and Remuneration Committee considers the following factors:
+While recommending appointment of Directors, the Nomination and Remuneration Committee considers the following factors:

-- Qualification: well-educated and experienced in senior leadership positions in industry | profession - ii) Traits: positive attributes and qualities - iii) Independence: criteria prescribed in Section 149(6) of the Companies Act, 2013 for the Independent Directors, including no pecuniary interest and conflict of interest - iv) Remuneration of the Non-executive Independent Directors

-Sitting fees: up to ₹ 10,000 for attending a Board, committee and any other meeting.
+- Qualification: well-educated and experienced i) in senior leadership positions in industry | profession - Trait: positive attributes and qualities ii) - Independence: criteria prescribed in Section iii) 149(6) of the Companies Act, 2013 for the Independent Directors, including no pecuniary interest and conflict of interest. - Remuneration of the Non-executive iv) Independent Directors; sitting fees: up to ₹10,000 for attending a Board, committee and any other meeting.

-16. Key Managerial Personnel and other employees
+Key Managerial Personnel and other employees 16.